javascript-biblioteca-math

 Math.trunc()Removes the decimal part of the number, returning only the integer part.

 The Math.round() method rounds a number to the nearest integer.
-If the number is halfway between two integers, it rounds towards the nearest positive integer.
+If the number is halfway between two integers, it rounds to the integer closer to positive.

 console.log(Math.round(4.7)); // 5